pmcke/RMS-Utils/README.md

 - Adds text to a png or jpg file.
 This is useful to add your station number to the image you use for wallpaper
   Usage: python add_text.py <image_path> "Your Text Here" y_fraction (Default is 0.1 which is 10% of the way down the image)

+# SetiUploaderWrapper.py

+- This replaces SetiUploader.py as the External Script for RMS.
+It runs logMeteorStats.sh and then runs SetiUploader.
+If SetiUploader.py isn't present it just runs logMeteorStats.sh

+# NodeRedApp.json

+- My Node Red App for monitoring multiple RMS cameras.
+Used in conjunction with https://github.com/markmac99/rms_mqtt